searchkit/searchkit/docs/docs/base-ui-setup.md

 This section we will be setting up the UI part of searchkit.

+Also see [Create React App](https://searchkit.co/docs/examples/create-react-app) if you're not using NextJS.

 ## Setup Apollo Client

 First we need to setup Apollo client.
 In this guide we will be using [nextjs](https://nextjs.org/) & [withApollo HOC](https://github.com/lfades/next-with-apollo)